Introduction

 HALO

-Establishing user identity in a non authoritative internet is hard.
-Every peer has to learn how to trust each other.
+Establishing user identity in a non-authoritative internet is hard.
+Every peer has to decide how to trust each other.
 HALO is a set of components and protocols for decentralized identity and access control designed around privacy, security, and collaboration requirements.

 Learn more about HALO.